 Natural gas pipelines that have been discussed or proposed in BC are all located outside the study area (Government of BC 2019), but potential routes for an "Alberta to Alaska Railway" freight rail line project have been proposed in the northerneastern part of the region near the Yukon border (Van Horne Institute 2015) in the Rabbit, Liard Plateau, Horseranch and Little Rancheria ranges and surrounding matrix.

 The study area overlaps portions of six timber supply areas (TSAs) (Figure 7).
 In 2014, the allowable annual cut (AAC) in the Mackenzie TSA was increased, with the intent of targeting MPB-killed stands (Nicholls 2015a).
 Areas currently considered operable in the Mackenzie TSA include low elevation areas in the Thutade and Finlay caribou ranges (BC MFLNRORD 2020).
-In the recent AAC determination in the Fort St John TSA, the AAC remained unchanged, but a limit was set on the harvest level within the 'core' of the TSA, effectively directing more harvesting into the 'periphery' (Nicholls 2018), which includes the Pink Mountain caribou range because this area is in the Muskwa-Kechika Management Area and prior to harvesting requires approved landscape unit objectives, which have not yet been developed (Nicholls 2018).
-However, increased harvesting in the 'periphery'.
+In the recent AAC determination in the Fort St John TSA, the AAC remained unchanged, but a limit was set on the harvest level within the 'core' of the TSA, effectively directing more harvesting into the 'periphery' (Nicholls 2018), which includes the Pink Mountain caribou range.
+Forest harvesting has not yet occurred in the western part of the Pink Mountain caribou range because this area is in the Muskwa-Kechika Management Area and prior to harvesting requires approved landscape unit objectives, which have not yet been developed (Nicholls 2018).
+However, increased harvesting in the eastern portion of the range could occur as a result of increased harvesting pressure in the 'periphery'.